Glaucoma is a disease of the eye in which fluid pressure within the eye rises; if left untreated, the patient may lose vision and even become blind.

 There is no known way to prevent glaucoma, but catching it early means it can be treated more effectively and vision loss can be minimized.
 Because, often, there are no symptoms, getting your eyes regularly checked is important; especially for people with a greater risk.

-So, older adults, people of African descent, and individuals with diabetes should be tested every year or 2 after the age of 35.
+So, older adults, people of African or Hispanic descent, and individuals with diabetes should be tested every year or 2 after the age of 35.
 Ask a doctor how often you should have a check up.